bbauska/Coursera-Bootstrap/readme.md

 saying .btn.btn-default, meaning that those elements for which button class and the button default class have both been applied.

-That\'s another way, by using the classes that are applied to the HTML element.
+That&apos;s another way, by using the classes that are applied to the HTML element.

 The other possibility is to specify an attribute that has been applied